 Every baby is adorable and unique, as is their hair, whether straight, wavy, or curly.
 Each baby’s hair growth pattern could be different.
 Some newborns are born with a full head of hair, while others are born with only a few wisps.
 It’s quite normal for babies to have less hair for the first six months, so it should not be a cause for concern.

 Genes mostly determine your baby’s hair and skin color and, to a certain extent, their hair growth pattern as well.
 However, consuming a nutritious diet and following a basic hair care routine can promote their hair growth.

 This post discusses some tips to keep your baby’s hair silky and healthy while also helping it to grow.
 However, keep in mind that the advice in this post may only aid in giving your baby’s hair the boost it needs to grow to its full potential since the length and thickness of hair depend on various factors.

 It is common for babies to lose hair during the first six months, as the baby’s hair falls off to make way for mature hair follicles.
 They also lose their hair when the scalp gets rubbed against the mattress or due to head banging behavior — hair loss due to these factors usually get corrected on its own.

 Most babies lose hair on the back of the scalp at four months.
 The hair grows back as the baby grows.
-However, if your baby is older than six months or is losing a significant amount of hair, it is best to consult your pediatrician (1).
+However, if your baby is older than six months, is shedding a significant amount of hair, or has signs of infection on the scalp, then consult a pediatrician (1).